wl-net/arcusplatform/docs/quickstart.md

 I believe this is only used for gradle, so maybe the version doesn't matter too much.
 I had luck with `openjdk-8-jdk-headless` in Ubuntu 18.04.

 ```
+(Do not install as root)
+$ sudo apt install openjdk-8-jre-headless
 java -version
 openjdk version "1.8.0_191"
 OpenJDK Runtime Environment (build 1.8.0_191-8u191-b12-2ubuntu0.18.04.1-b12)